What is Superior Tibiofibular Joint Sprain

 - Pain on the outer aspect of the knee

-- Redness and swelling on the outside of knee
+- Redness and swelling on the outside of the knee

 - Pain is aggravated by weight-bearing activities, especially high loading activities.